Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   var y = bar();
   qux(x, y);

-Our JavaScript programs have a very well-defined *order of execution*: we know for certain that ``foo()`` will be *executed* first, and then ``bar()`` will be *executed*, and then ``qux(x, y)`` will be *executed*.
+JavaScript programs have a very well-defined *order of execution*: we know for certain that ``foo()`` will be *executed* first, and then ``bar()`` will be *executed*, and then ``qux(x, y)`` will be *executed*.